RN-to-BSN Online Frequently Asked Questions (FAQ)

 (717) 871-7200 and we would be happy to help you out.

-Our RN-to-BSN Program (both formats) shares a course with the MSN Program (NURS 504), so if you proceed into the MSN program you will have one less course required to take.
+Our RN-to-BSN Programs (both formats) share a course with the MSN Program (NURS 504), so if you proceed into the MSN program you will have one less course required to take to earn your Master's degree!

 The MSN Program is only available in the blended/face-to-face format; however, the program is offered both on campus at Millersville University as well as at our off-campus location in Harrisburg, PA.